mankai-chow/FuzzifiED.jl/docs/src/tutorial.md

     GetLz2QNDiag(nm, 1)
 ]
 ```
-_N. b._, in the construction, the first QNDiag must contain fermion parity — it must be odd the when state contains odd number of fermions and even when the state constains even number of fermions, and in many cases the total electric charge satisfies this requirement — and the second QNDiag must be the ``2L^z`` quantum number, _e. g._, from `GetLz2QNDiag`.
+_N. b._, in the construction, the first QNDiag must contain fermion parity — it must be odd the when state contains odd number of fermions and even when the state contains even number of fermions, and in many cases the total electric charge satisfies this requirement — and the second QNDiag must be the ``2L^z`` quantum number, _e. g._, from `GetLz2QNDiag`.

 Next we enumerate the sectors of a single segment.
 The list of sectors are specified by a $\#_\text{QN}×\#_\text{sec}$ matrix where each column specifies a column `[Ne, 2Lz]`.
 The electron number `ne1` run from $0$ to `ne`, and fix the representative $2L^z$ to the smallest compatible integer or half-integer value.
 ```julia